bmesbuildteamucla/bmesbuildteamucla.github.io/workshops/workshop-1--basic-circuitry/README.md

 #### Activity 3 - LEDs and Data Sheets
 * Use a data sheet to find the optimal current for your LED and set up an appropriate circuit.
-Determine how increasing the resistance of the resistor will affect the power dissipated (P=IV) across the LED.
+* Determine mathematically how increasing the resistance of the resistor will affect the power dissipated (P=IV) across the LED.
 Prove your conclusion by increasing the resistance of the resistor and observe the brightness of the LED.
-Set up LEDs in parallel and series with each other.
+* Set up LEDs in parallel and series with each other.
 Determine the differences in the brightness and give a reason for your observation with what we learned in the module.

 	- Relevant Equations: